discus0434/text-generation/README.md

 ## Usage

-You can not only make Twitter Bot but just generate sentences.
+You can not only make a Twitter bot but just generate sentences.

 ### Preparation